grnet/snf-image-creator/docs/usage.rst

  * Name: A short name for the image (ex.
 "Slackware")
  * Description: An one-line description for the image (ex.
 "Slackware Linux 14.0 with KDE")
- * Account: An *~okeanos* account user id
+ * Registration Type: Private or Public
- * Token: A token corresponding to the account given above
+ * Account: The authentication token for an *~okeanos* account

 After confirming, the image will be extracted, uploaded to *pithos+* and registered with *~okeanos*.
 The user will also be given the choice to keep a